pellegre/libcrafter/README.md

 something that sniffs, mangles, and sends at the same time you are doing an ARP-Spoofing attack.

-It also contains a very naive implementation of the TCP/IP stack (fragmentation is no handled yet) at user level that enables working with TCP streams.
-This facilitates the creation of tools for data injection on arbitrary connections, IP spoofing and TCP/IP session hijacking.

 # License

 libcrafter is licensed under the terms of the new BSD license (see LICENSE file